Simple Nonprofit Operations

 Who It Helps

-The model is for teams that want practical capacity, safer workflows, and better use of staff time without turning every problem into a technology project.
+The product is for teams that need clearer documents, faster follow-up, and better reuse of trusted language without turning every problem into a technology project.

 Executive directors